DR Congo: 'Diplomacy has failed' – DW – 01/29/2025

 In recent years, there have been two other major African peace initiatives: Former Kenyan President Uhuru Kenyatta brought the conflicting parties together again in Nairobi in 2022 — but without the M23.
 This process failed.

 Recently, the international community placed its hopes in Angola's mediation efforts.
-The "Luanda Roadmap," under President João Lourenço, was supported by the SADC, the African Union, the US, and the European Union.
-However, the troubled negotiations eventually collapsed in December 2024, when Rwandan President Kagame canceled a last-minute meeting with his Congolese counterpart Tshisekedi.
+The "Luanda Roadmap," under President João Lourenço, was supported by the SADC, the African Union, the US and the European Union.
+However, the troubled negotiations eventually collapsed in December 2024 when Kagame canceled a last-minute meeting with Tshisekedi.

 International support for Angola's peace process